 With less and less workers actually working from inside the office itself, a dramatic drop in costs can be noticed across the board.
 Office space is very expensive and just a few extra square feet can put a substantial dent in any company’s budget.
 By outsourcing most work that doesn’t require workers to be physically present in the office, business owners can opt for more compact solutions for local staff or even give them more space to incentivize better moods and productivity.

 With the reduced expense of actually renting out space for home workers comes an associated reduction in costs for office equipment and supplies.
 The equipment, especially when doing specialized IT work, can cost anything from several hundred to a thousand or more dollars.
 And this is just the workstation itself.
 Do not forget about the software licenses that go along with the desktop.
-When outsourcing, the home workers that you hire will already possess everything needed to carry out the job.
+When outsourcing, the home workers that you hire will already possess most everything needed to carry out their tasks.

 With all of these benefits slowly racking up, companies might find themselves in the unique situation of having excess office equipment and supplies.
 These can be sold as used equipment to earn a few extra bucks, or can be simply stored away for when they might need them again.
 The company will eventually grow and need to hire more people in-house.
 With companies now offering supercheap storage at ridiculous prices, you do stand to gain more in the long-run by having pricy office equipment on standby for when you do need it.